syntithenai/hermod/README.md

 t3a.micro instance (1 cores, 1G memory)
 with a 16G root file system

-It's not enough memory to train a model on this type of instance.
+There is not enough memory to train a model on this type of instance so building locally and uploading model files is necessary.

 ### Mosquitto